anesto-deltoro/strong-types-fn-scala/PITCHME.md

 @snapend

 @snap[west span-40]
-@ul[list-bullets black text-09]
+@ul[list-spaced-bullets black text-09]
-- Yey!
-We can no longer confuse the order of the parameters
-- Or... can we?
+Yey!
+We can no longer confuse the order of the parameters Or... can we?
 @ulend
 @snapend